 Here’s How Aadhaar eSign is Changing Signing for the Better

 Electronic signatures are created using the authentication of the customer through Aadhaar e-KYC for signing purposes.
-Signing via Aadhaar adds the next level of security to ensure that the content has not been altered and also verifies the authenticity of signers maintaining the integrity of the document.
+Signing via Aadhaar adds the next level of security to ensure that the content has not been altered and verifies the authenticity of signers, maintaining the integrity of the document.
 The secured signing transaction takes place only with the consent of the Aadhaar owner.
-With Aadhaar signing in place, a company can reduce its turnaround time by replacing the “wet” ink signatures with electronic signatures which are just much more secure, legal and tamper-proof.
+With Aadhaar signing in place, a company can reduce its turnaround time by replacing the “wet” ink signatures with electronic signatures which are much more secure, legal and tamper-proof.

 The Aadhaar e-KYC Process